Board

 Julissa is currently our scholarship chair, she was our past director (2020&2021) and has held the position of scholarship chair in the past as well.
 She has a passion for education and serves in her position as she was an educator in Houston, San Antonio and Puebla, Mexico for over 20yrs in the capacity of administrator and teacher.

 She truly believes in helping our young latinas get ahead through education and understands that financially we can make a difference.
 She has worked to evolve the role of the donor to become more of mentors, to allow our girls to see people like them in professional positions.
 The mentors have also worked to help our girls be involved in the fundraising process, the activities we do as an organization and the need to give back through service.
-In exchange, the girls learn about networking, working together and sisterhood.
+In exchange, the girls learn about networking, team work and sisterhood.
 They have met other ladies from all over Houston and the world, connected with them at their campus events and formed a bond with a new group who also aspire to be leaders in our latina community.
+At the present, she works for Texan Vista Realty, as a realtor with a focus on helping everyone become homeowners.
+She has been married 25yrs and has 2 children.
+She is from San Antonio and has her doctorate in Educational Leadership from Lamar University.
+Her passion is traveling and spending time with her family

 Communications Director